lsunsi/markovjs-gridworld/README.md

 To you, for reading, sure.
 But mainly to Robson.
 He made this all possible.

-*May your deaths be meaningful and help you learn to find love!*
+*May his deaths be meaningful and help him find love!*